 - To promote for the benefit of the inhabitants of Boston and the surrounding area the provision of facilities for recreation or other leisure time occupation of individuals who have need for such facilities by reason of their youth, age, infirmity or disablement, financial hardship or social and economic circumstances or for the public at large in the interests of social welfare and with the object of improving the condition of life of the said inhabitants.

 The number of Directors at any one time shall not be less than three and is not subject to any maximum.
-Directors are drawn from the local community and the individual Academies Local Governing Bodies.

 The Board must meet a minimum of three times a year, in addition to the AGM.
 Additional meetings maybe arranged depending on the circumstances of the Trust at any given time.